Model-free inference on extreme dependence via waiting times: Applications

 \subsection{Electrophysiology}

-Potential data recorded at single neurons in the brain of a mouse interacting with a maze are described in \citep {dzirasa2010noradrenergic} and analyzed here using two thresholds: $y_i=\fhatinv{0.998}$ and $y_i=\fhatinv{0.99}$.
+Potential data recorded at single neurons in the brain of a mouse interacting with a maze are described in \citep {dzirasa2010noradrenergic}.
 In electrophysiology, interest lies in modeling dependence between neuron ``spikes'' at different locations in the brain.
 Neuronal voltage spikes indicate transmission of signals along axonal pathways, and large potentials tend to cluster together in small time windows.
 These events are referred to as ``spike trains.''
 Thus, in these data one expects to see extensive tail dependence, but the waiting times between spikes at different neurons are relevant, since they inform about the pathway that the signal takes through the brain.